opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/records.md

 > Versions

-  **OGC API - Records - Part 1: Core** is currently in draft and is planned to be submitted to the OGC Architecture Board (OAB) in December 2023 for public review in Q1 2024.
+  **OGC API - Records - Part 1: Core** is currently in draft and is planned to be submitted to the OGC Technical Committee in Fall 2024 for final approval.

 > Test suite